Baptism... But not as we've

 For Christ it was about dying to the religious keeping of the LAW and then living from then on in the Life of the Spirit.
 This explains why He was so adamant about needing John to immerse Him, and why it was outside of the temple's mikveh, in living (running) water that He was immersed.
 It wasn't a purification ceremony in obedience to God (He was already pure), but about repenting: it was an immersion of repentance from having kept the religious Law even though He had kept that Law perfectly.
 It was a sign before God of Him finally completing and fulfilling the Law and dying to that Law and Covenant/Contract and being raised into the new Law of Life and liberty in the Spirit with the new contract - resulting in an opened heaven.

 When Jesus emerged from the water, God immediately declared Him to be His Son.
 Of course He was already God's Son prior to this so this declaration may have been indicating that Jesus had now left the "kindergarten" of the Law and graduated to maturity (Gal.
 3:23,24), being now a full grown Son, "fulfilling all righteousness" which was the reason Jesus had given for Himself needing to be baptized (Matt.
 3:15).
-In other words: He was completing and perfecting all that was required.
+In other words: He was completing and perfecting all that the law required.
 Twice this word for "fulfilling" is translated as "end"; in Greek it means:

 1) to make full, to fill up,